bawlipoonch/bawlipoonch.github.io/_posts/2015-06-17-you-will-finally-understand-why-storms-are-named-after-people.markdown

 never go back to them<br/>
 without tasting us<br/>
 like blood in your mouth<br/>
-I will destroy you in most beautiful way possible<br/>
+We will destroy you in most beautiful way possible<br/>
-And when i leave<br/>
+And when we leave<br/>
 you will finally understand,<br/>
 why storms are named after people.<br/>
 </i>